JonasAlfredsson/snapraid_sync/README.md

 names of the files which you have on your computer.
 Therefore the default of this setting is "false".

-In the example cron file there are two entries present, with two different schedules.
+Nevertheless, in the example cron file there are two entries present with two different schedules.
 The first one will trigger every day, except Monday, at 09:05 and 22:05 to run a "sync".
 The second one will only run on Mondays at 13:00, and then it will also run a "scrub" in addition to the "sync" (see the trailing "scrub" command).
 In both of these cases the output is routed to `/dev/null`, since we collect all of it in the `LOG_FILE` instead.

 The `crond` file needs to be renamed and placed under `/etc/cron.d/` to work.
 A suggestion might be something like this: